Justin Thomas (baseball): Oakland Athletics

 On November 21, 2012, Thomas signed a minor league deal with the Oakland Athletics that included an invitation to spring training.
 Thomas exercised an opt-out clause in his contract on July 1, 2013.

 Hokkaido Nippon-Ham Fighters

 On July 8, 2013, Thomas signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.

 Los Angeles Angels of Anaheim

-On January 5, 2014, Thomas signed a minor league deal with the Los Angeles Angels of Anaheim.
-He was assigned to the Salt Lake Bees to begin the season.
-On July 25, 2014, Thomas was released.
+On January 5, 2014, Thomas signed a minor league contract with the Los Angeles Angels of Anaheim.
+He began the season with the Triple-A Salt Lake Bees.
+The Angels released Thomas on July 25.